 Hello, my name is …….and I’m calling on behalf of Hull 2017 from a company called Information by Design.
-We spoke to you on <day> at the ‘Made in Hull’ event in Hull city centre and you said that we could call you to ask some questions.
+We spoke to you on <day> at the ‘Blade’ - the wind turbine rotar bladeinstallation in Hull city centre and you said that we could call you to ask some questions.
 Would it be ok to talk to you now – it will take about 10 minutes?
 (Make appointment if not convenient).

-Just to remind you that we would like to find out about you and your experience at ‘Made in Hull’ to help us to understand your views and inform future events and activities.
+Just to remind you that we would like to find out about you and your experience at ‘Blade’ to help us to understand your views and inform future events and activities.
 Everything that you say is confidential and will only be used for the purposes of this research.
 Our company are members of the Market Research Society and we abide by their Code of Conduct.

+Just to let you know that the installation is called ‘Blade’ so I will refer to it as that as we go along.

-Did you know, prior to attending ‘Made in Hull’, that it was part of Hull UK City of Culture 2017?
+Did you know, prior to seeing ‘Blade’, that it was part of Hull UK City of Culture 2017?
 Select one only Yes No Don’t know/can’t remember

 Are you planning to attend or participate in other events and activities programmed for Hull UK City of Culture 2017?
 Select one only Yes No Not sure

-I am going to read out a list of the locations for ‘Made in Hull’ and a short reminder of the installation at each.
-Could you tell me, which ones did you see?
-Select all that apply